mgeisler/version-sync/README.md

 This is a changelog describing the most important changes per release.

+### Version 0.1.3 — September 18th, 2017

+Idential to version 0.1.2, but release under the name `version-sync`.

 ### Version 0.1.2 — September 18th, 2017

 Identical to version 0.1.1, but with better deprecation notices.